sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.

-## Project Description:
+## Project Description and Detailed Guidelines (must read)

-A pdf file with all the detailed guidelines about this project can be found on iLearn.
-Here, we describe the most important features of this project.
+Detailed guidelines about this project can be found in this file.
+Failure to follow them may result in a bad grade in your project.
+Take this into consideration.
+Please read them carefully, and don't hesitate to ask the instructor for clarification if needed.

 The project goal is to create a basic server-client architecture network to provide basic functionalites/services to multiple clients. and explained in detail below.